 No, Intercom handles that for you.
 Emails sent from Intercom include a return-path header.
-When a recipient mail server receives one of our emails and checks the SPF record of the domain in our return-path, they will see that our sending IP addresses are authorised senders.
+When a recipient mail server receives one of our emails and checks the SPF record of the domain in our return-path, they will see that our sending IP addresses are authorized senders.
 This means emails sent through Intercom will pass authentication automatically and you don't need to set up any records yourself.

-Can I enable DMARC for sending through Intercom? (optional)
+Can I enable DMARC for sending through Intercom?

 Yes, you can.
 A Domain-based Message Authentication, Reporting & Conformance (DMARC) policy on your domain is one of the best mechanisms to combat email spoofing.
 It will tell recipient email servers how to handle emails which claim to come from your domain.
 If you believe there is a potential risk of spammers spoofing your domain, DMARC can help.